Columbus Fire & EMS

 Daniel S. Macon currently serves as the Deputy Chief of Operations for Columbus Fire and Emergency Medical Services.
 Deputy Chief D. Macon has served the department since 2002, rising through the ranks up to Battalion Chief.
 In 2018, he was appointed to Division Chief of Training Division.
 In December of 2020, Chief Macon was appointed to the rank of Deputy Chief of Training Division and in 2022, he was transferred to the Deputy Chief of Operations.

 Deputy Chief Daniel Macon has obtained the certifications of Paramedic, Rescue Technician, Hazmat Technician, and Public Safety Dive Instructor through National Association of Underwater Instructors (NAUI) International.
 He also oversees the departments special operations teams and is one of four task force leaders for the Georgia Search and Rescue Task Force 9.
-He has an associate’s degree in fire science, a bachelor’s degree in occupational education.
-He is a credentialed Chief Fire Officer (CFO) with the Center for Public Safety Excellence and is currently working on his master’s degree in leadership and management.
+He has an Associate Degree in Fire Science, a Bachelor’s Degree in Occupational Education, and a Masters Degree in Management and Leadership from Troy University.
+He is a credentialed Chief Fire Officer (CFO) with the Center for Public Safety Excellence.

 Brian Nobles